 - On Friday 31st July 2020, there were 489 members of staff absent across the SPS.
 This represents 11% of the total workforce.

 - In total 138 staff, 3.1% of the total workforce, are currently absent from their work specifically due to reasons related COVID-19.
 This includes those who are symptomatic, self-isolating, shielding or caring for family members.

 The Prison Officers Association Scotland and the SPS have now confirmed that one prison officer has died as a result of contracting the virus (reported 22nd April).

-Virtual visits are now open for booking in HMPs Shotts, Polmont, Cornton Vale, Edinburgh, Barlinne, Glenochil, Perth, Greenock,Low Moss, Kilmarnock, Grampian, Castle Huntly and Addiewell (as of 22nd June) and you can find more information on the Information for Families page of the SPS website.
+Virtual visits are still open for booking across the prison estate and you can find more information on the Information for Families page of the SPS website.
 This includes a frequently asked questions document and a video setting out the process for virtual visits.
-Virtual visits will then be extended to the rest of the prison estate in the following weeks.

 From 26th March 2020 families of those in Scottish prisons can contact a new family helpline, set up to provide support and guidance.
 The number is 0131 330 3888 and it is available Monday – Friday, 9am-3pm.